 “The 4th grade students at HPE met with members of the City Rails to Trails committee, considered the needs of various community members, visited the tracks to develop their ideas, and worked in teams to create prototypes of their designs,” said Harrison Park Elementary principal Andrea Burke.
 “This authentic experience has proven to inspire our students and enhance their learning experiences.
 They recognize the power of their voice and the impact they can make within their community especially when they see some of their ideas included in the final design of the Nickel Plate Trail.
 As future leaders, our students will remember this powerful learning experience and their contribution to the City of Fishers.”

-Residents can provide feedback on the Master Plan by visiting www.playfishers.com/tracktotrail by March 31.
-Residents can access that site to view the draft Master Plan, learn more about the process with FAQs and more.
+Residents could provide feedback on the Master Plan by March 31, 2019.
+Residents can view the draft Master Plan, learn more about the process with FAQs and more.
 Community feedback will be incorporated into a final document for planning.